 - He’s showing that he did something about the weakness.

-- He choose a weakness that’s not a significant deficiency in his skill set (in this case, it was for a technical position where work experience is much more valuable than formal education).
+- He chose a weakness that’s not a significant deficiency in his skill set.
+In this case, it was for a technical position where work experience is much more valuable than formal education).

 So again, make sure that each weakness you list out meets these criteria.
-Make sure it’s not a critical qualification for the job, show that you’re doing something to work on the weakness and slip in a strength while giving the weakness.
+Make sure it’s not a critical qualification for the job, show that you’re taking action to work on the weakness, and slip in a strength while giving the weakness.

 So now you should be armed and ready to take on this question at your next interview.
 Remember that preparing for this (and many other questions) ahead of time will help you feel less stressed during your interview.
 Take each interview seriously and prepare well — you often only get one shot.